ldemaj/network-security-monitor/README.md

    - Ensure you're running with administrator/root privileges
    - Check if your firewall is blocking the scans
    - Verify Nmap is installed correctly
+   - Check if the IP range is valid and accessible

 2. **Email Notifications**:
    - Verify environment variables are set correctly